Updated as per Nov 2020 circular of SEBI introducing Flexi Cap category

 2. Mid-Cap Mutual Funds

 Mid-cap companies are the companies that rank from 101 to 250 based on market capitalization.
 Mid-cap mutual funds have at least 65% of their assets in the form of stocks of mid-cap companies.
 The companies in this category can provide substantial growth, but as always higher the return potential higher is the risk.
-These funds have shown substantial movement in both positive and negative direction in the past.
+These funds have shown substantial movement in both positive and negative directions in the past.

 Risk Associated: These are funds with very high risk.
 These funds have provided substantial gains to investors in the past, but the losses were also quite high.